-Iran acknowledges it's armed forces fired Russian missiles at Ukrainian jetliner
+Iran acknowledges its armed forces fired Russian missiles at Ukrainian jetliner

 Tor missiles explode near their target, taking it down with shrapnel that devastates engines, fuel tanks and other vital components.

-In other developments on Tuesday, South Korea defence Ministry announced its anti-piracy unit operating in the Gulf of Aden was temporarily expanding its mission to the Strait of Hormuz.
+In other developments on Tuesday, South Korea's Defence Ministry announced its anti-piracy unit operating in the Gulf of Aden was temporarily expanding its mission to the Strait of Hormuz.
 A ministry statement said the decision was meant to help ensure the safe passage of South Korean vessels and nationals through the waterway.
 It said the unit's expanded operation will include the Gulf of Oman and the Persian Gulf.

 The ministry said the unit will conduct an independent operation but will cooperate with a US-led coalition if necessary.
-Already, a US-led operation is surveilling the strait, the narrow mouth of the Persian Gulf through which 20% of all the world's oil passes.
+Already, a US-led operation is surveilling the strait, the narrow mouth of the Persian Gulf through which 20per cent of all the world's oil passes.
 A French-led naval coalition is also being created.

 The missions began after mysterious explosions last summer targeted oil tankers near the strait, attacks the US blamed on Iran.
 Tehran denied being involved, though it did seize tankers amid wider tensions with the West over its unraveling nuclear deal with world powers.